 8. Client Limit

-Factoring agreements provide the small firm an overall credit line paid by the factor, but the factor will not want to burden much of that money with bills from a single client.
+Factoring agreements provide the small firm with an overall credit line paid by the factor, but the factor will not want to burden much of that money with bills from a single client.
 When creating the agreement, it’s critical to ascertain the maximum amount of the credit line that can originate from a single customer’s invoice.

 9. Modifications to Invoices